 Implementation of Global Dispersant Stockpile (GDS).
 Subscribers to the service have access to substantial amounts of dispersant stored at strategic global locations that can be used with the Subsea Incident Response Toolkits.

-We support the OGP/IPIECA Joint Industry Project (JIP) and contributed to the launch of the Good Practice Guides.
+We supported the OGP/IPIECA Joint Industry Project (JIP) and contributed to the launch of the Good Practice Guides.

 Rayong, Thailand, a leak from a single buoy mooring hose 30kms from the coast impacted nearby fisheries and tourism locations.